CorvetteCole/GotoSleep/README.md

 ~~-Implement smart persistent notifications (keeps notifiying as long as user continues to use their device)~~ **DONE** (not fully tested)

--Add credits for app icon, intro icons, open source libraries, etc. Perhaps replace the Feedback button with Help or Info or About and have that open to a new activity?
-Maybe add a 3rd button called About
+-Add credits for app icon, intro icons, open source libraries

 -Add separate content_main layout for devices with a low DPI so that the text background looks right